thekevinscott/ml-classifier-ui/README.md

 />
 ```

-### `params`
+### `methodParams`

-`params` can be used to pass method-specific parameters to `ml-classifier`.
+`methodParams` can be used to pass method-specific parameters to `ml-classifier`.
 The key will be used to determine which method to pass parameters to.

 Accepted keys are `train`, `evaluate`, and `save`.
 Other keys will be ignored.